 Biodiversity research, which has grown in importance, has so far been predominantly organismic and ecological.
 Major technical and methodological advances now help to make biodiversity research genomic and thus more application-oriented.

-The LOEWE Center for Translational Biodiversity Genomics (LOEWE TBG) aims to combine fundamental research on the genomes of a broad diversity of organisms with the development of applicable services and products.
+The LOEWE Centre for Translational Biodiversity Genomics (LOEWE TBG) aims to combine fundamental research on the genomes of a broad diversity of organisms with the development of applicable services and products.
 Accordingly, the central focus of LOEWE-TBG is to make genomic diversity accessible and usable as the baseline level of biodiversity for basic and applied research.

 The inaugural steering committee of LOEWE-TBG: